AleksanderKruk/antlr-xquery/type system.md

 Arithmetic operators take `number`s as arguments and return `number` as the resulting type.

+### String concatenation
+Arithmetic operators take item types that can be converted to string as arguments and return `string` as the resulting type.

+###

 ### Boolean operators
 Boolean operators take values that have effective boolean value as arguments and return `boolean` as the resulting type.